PPM License Types

-If 5 users with only the concurrent Portfolio Management licenses are currently accessing PPM, then a user with the concurrent Portfolio Management license cannot log into PPM, unless at least one of the 5 previous users logs out.
-However, if a user with the concurrent Time Management license tries to log into PPM, the user can log in: because none of the concurrent Time Management licenses is consumed.
+If five users with only the concurrent licenses are currently accessing PPM Portfolio Management module, then a user with the concurrent license cannot log into PPM Portfolio Management module, unless at least one of the five previous users logs out.
+However, if a user with the concurrent license tires to log into PPM Time Management module, the user can log in: because none of the implicit Time Management licenses is consumed.

 Concurrent license FAQs

 A: When you log into PPM, one concurrent license is consumed for each feature assigned to you.
 When you log out from the last session, all the concurrent licenses are returned.

 A: If you close a session without explicitly logging out, the concurrent licenses will be returned after the session times out.

 A: Concurrent licenses are consumed on a per-user basis.
 When you log into PPM, one concurrent license is consumed for each feature assigned to you, regardless of how many sessions you open.

 A: By default, a PPM session times out after 120 minutes.
 You can modify the timeout setting using the

 KINTANA_SESSION_TIMEOUT parameter in the

 A: When SSO is enabled, you will automatically log into PPM if the SSO session is longer than the PPM session.
 If the SSO session is shorter than the PPM session, you need to log into IDP again.
 In both cases, PPM session is logged in and the concurrent license is consumed.

 A: If you open the PPM Workbench, there is heart-beat communication between the workbench and PPM.
 Therefore, PPM session is logged in and the concurrent license is consumed.
 Make sure you close the workbench after use.